postlight/liftoff/README.md

-# Airtable-as-CMS
+# Liftoff – The Airtable CMS

-Airtable-as-CMS is a nifty tool that lets you create a static website from an Airtable table and style it with custom CSS.
+Liftoff is a nifty tool that lets you create a static website from an Airtable table and style it with custom CSS.

 ## Quick Start